-Look at all the vegetables we're eating on this Monday with our butter and cheese!
+Look at all the vegetables we're eating this season with our butter and cheese!
 Balance, you know.

-First, gather up the Buffalo sauce ingredients - hot sauce, butter, onion powder, garlic powder, dried parsley, and dried dill.
+First, gather up the seasoning ingredients - hot sauce and butter for the buffalo flavors, onion powder, garlic powder, dried parsley, and dried dill that taste like homemade ranch dressing.
 Have this ready to throw in the hot skillet after the chicken cooks.

 Cook the chicken for about 7 minutes on each side, less if they're thin pieces, until the chicken is cooked through.